divonlan/genozip/docs/index.rst

 It can even compress files that are already compressed with .gz .bz2 .xz (for full list of supported file types see ``genozip --help=input``).

-The compression ratio one can expect to see depends on the data being compressed - it is typically about a 1.5-3X ratio when compressing .bam, 2X-5X for .fastq.gz files (i.e. compressing already-compressed files), and up to 200X when compressing an uncompressed high-sample-count .vcf file with only GT data or a Multi-FASTA file with similar contigs.
+The compression ratio one can expect to see depends on the data being compressed - it can be 200X or higher in some cases.
+In typical cases of compressing already-compressed files like .fastq.gz and .bam it is typically achieves a 2X-5X improvement over the existing compression."

 The compression is lossless - the decompressed file is 100% identical to the original file (except when using the ``--optimize`` option).